 Flagging a vessel with the Cayman Islands involves the following activities:

 Establishing whether the owner is bona-fide and qualifies to own a Cayman-flagged vessel (see Ownership Structures).
 Determining whether the owner has legal title to the vessel and that there are no pre-existing conditions prohibiting the vessel from being registered with Cayman.
-In addition, if the owner of the vessel is not resident incorporated in Cayman, then a Cayman Representative Person must be appointed.
+In addition, if the owner of the vessel is not resident or owning company is not incorporated in Cayman, then a Cayman Representative Person must be appointed.